How to install it | How to use it | Printing | Graphics, color, etc. | If you only have the WPDOS installer files | Home page

 Don’t be clueless!
 If you do not have either WordPerfect for DOS 5.1 or WordPerfect for DOS 6.x on your old computer, you will not find the folder for that version on your old computer.
 Clueless Visitor No. 44 asked how to find those files on his computer even though he had no reason to believe that he ever had them before.
 Please do not follow the example of Clueless Visitor No. 44.
 (One of a series of “Don’t be clueless” messages provided by this site as a public service.)

-2. Download the vDosWP Installer application and move it to another folder from your Downloads folder (for example, your desktop).
+2. Download either the vDosWPMac51 Installer or the vDosWPMacSix Installer application; extract it from the ZIP archive if macOS does not extract it for you, and move it to another folder from your Downloads folder (for example, your Desktop).

 Don't be clueless!
 Don't ignore the extremely important step described immediately below!

-3. This extremely important step is absolutely required the first time you run the installer!
-Ctrl-click or right-click on the vDosWPInstaller and select Open from the pop-up menu.
+3. These extremely important steps are absolutely required the first time you run the installer!
+Ctrl-click or right-click on the vDosWPInstaller that you downloaded and select Open from the pop-up menu.
 If macOS refuses to Open the installer, then close the pop-up menu, and once again Ctrl-click or right-click on the installer, and again choose Open.
 This time the installer should run properly.

-If macOS insists on telling you that the installer is damaged, and should be moved to the trash, do this.
+However, if macOS insists on telling you that the installer is damaged, and should be moved to the trash, do this.
 Open a Terminal on your Mac; type in the following, followed by a space (and do not forget the space!).
-Then drag the vDosWPMacInstaller app into the Terminal and press Enter.
+Then drag the vDosWPMacInstaller app into the Terminal and press Return

 Note: If a message from macOS asks whether to accept incoming connections for X11, you may safely answer either Yes or No, but I suggest answering Yes in order to make it easier to use advanced functions in the Wineskin wrapper; you may need these for future maintenance and fine-tuning.